Skip to main content

 Does Yukiguni handle dietary restrictions?

 No dietary restriction information is on record for Yukiguni.
-Miso ramen, its featured bowl, typically contains wheat, soy, and often animal-based broth — so vegetarian, vegan, or gluten-free diners should check the venue's official channels before visiting.
+Miso ramen, its featured bowl, typically contains wheat, soy, often animal-based broth — so vegetarian, vegan, or gluten-free diners should check the venue's official channels before visiting.
 This is a residential neighbourhood shop, not a high-volume international venue, so English-language communication may be limited.

 What should I order at Yukiguni?